klrvicdrgn/wallet_fastapi/README.md

 ## Creating user
 User HAS TO BE created on /auth in order to use the app.
 After user is created, login needs to happen in order to use the endpoints (authorize button to authorize the access to the endpoints).
+Expiry is in 20 minutes, after which user needs to be logged in again.

 > [!NOTE]
 > ALL endpoints are protected and user needs to be logged in to use them.